 The Special Education Resource Unit and Fulham Gardens Primary School Performing Arts Centre again was the venue for our first Parent Forum for 2019 on March 22nd.
 With a comprehensive program, about 90 participants attended, sharing information and ideas about the services and support available for children and young people with a disability.

-We would like to share with you some of the presentations and information collected; more will be uploaded as they become available and a full report of the day can be found here.
+We would like to share with you some of the presentations and information collected and a full report of the day can be found here.

 Ann-Marie Hayes, Executive Director, Early Years and Child Development opened the forum, highlighting some of the new directions of the department including: